holoviz/panel/doc/tutorials/beginner/panel_serve.md

 pn.panel("Hello Notebook World").servable()
 ```

-Run the cells in the notebook and save it as `app2.ipynb` if you have not already done it.
+Run the cells in the notebook and save it as `app.ipynb` if you have not already done it.

 It should look like